 A march stress fracture is a small break in a metatarsal bone of the foot that occurs without a major traumatic episode.
-There are five metatarsal bones in each foot.
-They are located in the area between your toes and your ankle.
+There are 5 metatarsal bones in each foot.
+They are located in the area between the toes and the ankle.
 They were called march fractures because they were first seen in military recruits because of excess marching.
 These fractures still occur in that group.

 |March Stress Fracture

 |Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your chance of getting a march stress fracture include:
+Factors that may increase the chance of getting a march stress fracture include:

 A march stress fracture may cause pain in the middle or front of the foot.
-You may notice swelling.
-Your foot will feel better when resting and worse with activity.
+There may be swelling.
+The foot will feel better when resting and feel worse with activity.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a specialist.
 An orthopedist focuses on bones.
 A sports medicine physician works on sports-related injuries.